 #3: JAMS Makes Automation More Approachable and Scalable

-As a scalable enterprise automation solution, JAMS fits the automation needs of a comprehensive array of business initiatives—providing a robust scheduling interface that is not present in many of the native tools used today.
-The JAMS job scheduler also bridges the gap between scheduled tasks and the business users that depend on them.
+Windows Task Scheduler is not ideal for enterprise-wide automation as it’s only installed on a single machine and it can’t be used to automate non-Windows jobs.
+As a scalable enterprise automation solution, JAMS provides a robust scheduling interface that is not present in many of the native tools used today.
+By combining jobs into powerful sequences and providing fair and flexible licensing to organizations seeking to maximize a return on their investment, JAMS fits the automation needs of a comprehensive array of business initiatives.
+JAMS job scheduler also bridges the gap between scheduled tasks and the business users that depend on them.
 Converting Windows tasks to JAMS jobs puts automation into the hands of the people that need it most and reduces the burden on your IT team.
 With JAMS, you can:

 - Empower non-IT users to schedule and monitor their own jobs